zannloo/tp/docs/UserGuide.md

   ignored.
   - e.g. If the command specifies `help 123`, it will be interpreted as `help`.

+- Duplicate can only be detected if all field is exactly the same.

 - If you are using a PDF version of this document, please be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.